solo-io/sqoop/docs/introduction/concepts/api_objects.md

 ### Storage-Based API

-QLoo, like [Gloo](https://gloo.solo.io), features a storage-based API.
-Inspired by Kubernetes, QLoo's API is accessed by applications and users by reading and writing API objects to a storage layer QLoo is configured (at boot-time) to monitor for changes.
-Currently supported storage backends are [Kubernetes CRDs](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/), [Consul Key-Value Pairs](https://www.consul.io/), or QLoo's local filesystem.
+Sqoop, like [Gloo](https://gloo.solo.io), features a storage-based API.
+Inspired by Kubernetes, Sqoop's API is accessed by applications and users by reading and writing API objects to a storage layer Sqoop is configured (at boot-time) to monitor for changes.
+Currently supported storage backends are [Kubernetes CRDs](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/), [Consul Key-Value Pairs](https://www.consul.io/), or Sqoop's local filesystem.

 ### API Objects

-QLoo's API Objects take two forms:
+Sqoop's API Objects take two forms:

 0. [Schemas](../../v1/schema.md)
     * Schemas are made up of three pieces of information:
       - A name for the schema.
 This can be anything, but must be uniquee
       - An inline string containing the entire [GraphQL Schema](https://graphql.org/learn/schema/)
-      - The name of a ResolverMap object which contains QLoo-specific instructions on how to resolve the fields of the schema.
+      - The name of a ResolverMap object which contains Sqoop-specific instructions on how to resolve the fields of the schema.
       - If the user leaves this empty,
-      QLoo will attempt to generate an empty ResolverMap skeleton for the user, which the user can edit using `qlooctl`.
+      Sqoop will attempt to generate an empty ResolverMap skeleton for the user, which the user can edit using `sqoopctl`.

-    * GraphQL Schemas can be uploaded to QLoo using `qlooctl`
+    * GraphQL Schemas can be uploaded to Sqoop using `sqoopctl`

 1. [ResolverMaps](../../v1/resolver_map.md)
-    * ResolverMaps represent a mapping between the fields in a GraphQL schema and the [Resolvers](resolvers.md) that QLoo will use to resolve them.
+    * ResolverMaps represent a mapping between the fields in a GraphQL schema and the [Resolvers](resolvers.md) that Sqoop will use to resolve them.

-    * Resolvers define the action QLoo will perform when executing a GraphQL Query.
-QLoo leverages [Gloo's function registry](https://gloo.solo.io/introduction/concepts/#Functions) to generate resolvers, allowing users to define GraphQL resolvers using configuration rather than code.
+    * Resolvers define the action Sqoop will perform when executing a GraphQL Query.
+Sqoop leverages [Gloo's function registry](https://gloo.solo.io/introduction/concepts/#Functions) to generate resolvers, allowing users to define GraphQL resolvers using configuration rather than code.
     Read more about GraphQL Resolvers here: https://graphql.org/learn/execution/